Foundations of Mathematics

 Relations

-A relation is a subset of a cross product, i.e. $R \subseteq A \times B$. $A$ is the domain and $B$ is the codomain.
+For the relation $R \subseteq A \times B$, we say $A$ is the domain and $B$ is the codomain.
 If $(a,b) \subseteq R$ we write $aRb$.
 The inverse $R^{-1} \subseteq B \times A$ is $\{(b,a) \mid aRb\}$.

-Example: $\leq\;\subseteq \mathbb{N} \times \mathbb{N}$, and $(5,7) \in\;\leq$, so we can write $5 \leq 7$.
+$\leq\;\subseteq \mathbb{N} \times \mathbb{N}$, and $(5,7) \in\;\leq$, so we can write $5 \leq 7$.

-$For R \subseteq A \times A$ we define:
+For $R \subseteq A \times A$ we define:

 Exercise: Give an example of a relation which is not reflexive and not irreflexive.